Voice-over: Early Beginnings (1920s-1930s)

 Voice-over work began in the 1920s with the advent of radio broadcasting.
 The industry was primarily driven by radio dramas, comedies, and serials.
 Actors like Orson Welles were among the pioneers, known for their work on radio shows such as "The Mercury Theatre on the Air."
 The most notable event of this era was the 1938 broadcast of "The War of the Worlds," directed and narrated by Welles, which famously caused panic among listeners who believed the fictional story to be a real news broadcast.

 The Golden Age of Radio and the Introduction of Television (1940s-1950s)

 The 1940s and 1950s are often referred to as the Golden Age of Radio.
 Voice actors like Mel Blanc, known for his work with Warner Bros. cartoons, became household names.
 This era also saw the transition from radio to television.
 Voice-over work expanded to include off-screen narration and character voices in television shows, particularly in animations and commercials.

 The Rise of Commercials and Dubbing (1960s-1970s)

 The 1960s and 1970s witnessed a significant increase in the use of voice-overs in commercials.
 Advertisers began to realize the impact of a strong, persuasive voice in selling products.
 This period also saw the growth of dubbing foreign films and shows, expanding the global reach of media content.

+It was during this time that Don LaFontaine, who would become one of the most famous voices in the industry, began his career after his voice was unexpectedly chosen for a 1964 film's radio ads.